Find out about simplified customs processes for UK businesses trading with the EU in a no-deal Brexit.

 If you have duties or taxes to pay, HMRC will take your direct debit in the same month that you submit your supplementary declaration.
 This will be on the 15th day of the month (or the next working day if the 15th is on a weekend).

-Any excise duties will be taken on the 29th of the month (or the previous working day if the 29th is on a weekend).
+We’ll take any excise duties on the 29th of the month (or the previous working day if the 29th is on a weekend).

 Check what the tariffs will be, to see whether you’ll need to pay customs duties on your goods.

 Apply to HMRC for a duty deferment account to defer any duties, import VAT or excise duties payable.

 Guarantees for moving goods or deferring duty